lsst-dm/dmtn-227/felis.rst

 The LATISS part of ConsDB schema is in 'yml/summit-latiss.yaml'.

-To produces the DDL run Felis in "dry-run" mode as follows:
+To produce the DDL run Felis in "dry-run" mode as follows:

 .. code-block::